sndels/naiverend/README.md

 # skunkwork
-A lightweight OpenGL renderer
+A lightweight OpenGL renderer with naive hardcoded shader program

+Loosely based on [OGLdev-tutorials](ogldev.atspace.co.uk) with marching cubes implementation built upon Paul Bourke's [paper](http://paulbourke.net/geometry/polygonise/).

+Model to be loaded is currently harcoded in scene.cpp as is it's scale.
+Interaction includes a virtual trackball -implementation and moving the model with arrows and shift - up/down.

-LayerFile parser is a marching cubes implementation which takes numbered (*.1 - *.n) layer files with a header in the same folder.
+Layer file parser is a marching cubes implementation which takes numbered (\*.1 - \*.n) layer files with a header in the same folder.
 Header is constructed as follows:

 ```
 name        MRbrain